General Information

 Data Analysis Projects

-Data Analysis projects involve the application of data mining and Web mining
+Data Analysis projects involve the application of data mining

-The goal of DA projects is to go through the full data mining cycle with respect
+specific data sets.
+The goal of DA projects is to go through the full data

-to a particular data set (including the specification of the business problem to
+mining cycle with respect to a particular data set (including the specification

-be solved, the specification of the data mining tasks to be performed,
+of the business problem to be solved, the specification of the data mining tasks

-interpretation of results, and conclusions).
+and statistical techniques, interpretation of results, and conclusions).

 Some examples of data analysis projects include: